softwaresaved/cw25-hack-day-agile/README.md

 Delete the `setup` folder and it's contents.

 ## Replace `README.md`
+Edit this readme file, and replace it with information relevant to your project.

+Recommended sections:
+- Project description
+- Software requirements
+- Installation instructions
+- Usage guidelines / Quickstart
+- Contribution guidelines
+- Licence and Copyright

 # Suggest Improvements
 Please feel free to suggest improvements to this template by adding issues to the repository.